nashville-software-school/front-end-curriculum/05-command-line/README.md

 # Challenge \#3

 There is another account on the Vagrant machine named `student`.
 The password is `nss`.
 Go ahead and `ssh` to the machine using those credentials.
-Your challenge is to find out how to can `ssh` into the box on that account without needing to enter in a password.
+Your challenge is to find out how you can `ssh` into the box on that account without needing to enter in a password.